Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Discussion

-\myparagraph{Ratios of Malicious and Benign Samples} The well-known imbalance problem \cite{4717268} argues that there are much less malicious events than benign ones when performing, e.g. traffic analysis and intrusion detection, if real scenarios are considered \cite{shabtai2012detecting,quing2020,liu2018imbalanced}.
-Nevertheless, in the area of DGA analysis there is no wide consensus on the common ratio of benign to malicious domains that one can commonly find in real-world scenarios.
+The well-known imbalance problem~\cite{4717268} argues that there are much less malicious events than benign ones when performing, e.g., traffic analysis and intrusion detection in real scenarios~\cite{shabtai2012detecting,quing2020,liu2018imbalanced}.
+Nevertheless, in the area of DGA analysis, there is no wide consensus on the common ratio of benign to malicious domains that one can commonly find in real-world settings.
 This is due to some DGAs generating only a few domains per day, while others might create them in the hundreds or thousands.
 Therefore, we made a conscious effort to evaluate the performance of our approach under malicious to benign ratios different than 1:1, and hence we explored ratios of 1:10 and 1:100 as well.
-During our experiments, if a malicious family had more samples than the size of the benign dataset, these are under-sampled, to obtain the desired ratios. \autoref{tab:binary_stats_samples} shows the results obtained by using the $F_1$ measure and its standard deviation across 100 repetitions of the 10-fold cross-validation, selecting different samples in each iteration.
+During our experiments, if a malicious family had more samples than the size of the benign dataset, these were randomly under-sampled, to obtain the desired ratios. \autoref{tab:binary_stats_samples} shows the results obtained by using the $F_1$ measure and its standard deviation across 100 repetitions of the 10-fold cross-validation, selecting different samples in each iteration.

 When we compare the outcomes obtained across all ratios (i.e. 1:1, 1:10, and 1:100), we can observe that dictionary-based and adversarial families obtain slightly worse accuracy when the malicious to benign ratio is increased.
 The latter occurs because these DGAs create domains that have structural similarities with Alexa domains, which increases the difficulty of the classification task due to the overlapping features.
 Nevertheless, as it can be observed in the rest of cases, the variance of the outcomes according to each sampling ratios is minimal, which denotes stable results.
 This means that our approach and its features represent homogeneously benign domains, and thus, they are able to accurately distinguish them from malicious ones, regardless of the sample ratio.
 This showcases the quality of the feature selection as well as the statistical confidence of the classification.